issacdowling/selfhostedsmarthomeguide/README.md

 ### But that's not a great way of announcing the completion of a timer

 We want a sound.
 Let's get one.
-If you've got something on your computer (a .wav file), you can copy it over to the Pi by running this (and if you've not got one yet, you can find one at the bottom of this section)
+If you've got something on your computer (a .wav file), you can copy it over to the Pi by running the first section ON YOUR PC, NOT THE PI's SSH SESSION(and if you've not got one yet, you can find one at the bottom of this section)
 :

 ```